Para-Lang/para-compiler/docs/source/lang_ref/best_practises/styling_guide.rst

 Styling Guide
 *************

-Styling Guidelines on how to format Para-C files, write code and how to appropriately name things.
+Styling Guidelines on how to format Para files, write code and how to appropriately name things.

 This is intended as a reference, and does not necessarily have to be followed,